mitodl/pylti/docs/source/flask.rst

 Getting started with PyLTI using Flask
 ======================================

-PyLTI provides authorization decorator for Flask requests.
+PyLTI provides an authorization decorator for Flask requests.

-To use pylti you will need to import the pylti flask decorator, and create a Flask application.
+To use ``pylti`` you will need to import the ``pylti`` Flask decorator, and create a Flask application.

 .. code-block:: python